 The Vivo Entities and Mario Investors are the only remaining parties to the Investor Rights Agreement that possess the piggyback registration rights under the Investor Rights Agreement.
-Each of the Vivo Entities and Mario Investors have registered all of their common stock pursuant to this prospectus.
+Each of the Vivo Entities and Mario Investors has elected to exercise such rights to register all of their common stock on this registration statement.